 Our Blue Osa Team

-Aaron, author of “Autobiography Of A Naked Yogi” and teacher for the One-Month Immersion Yoga Teacher Training has been a student of yoga since 1991 and a teacher since 1997, and has traveled across the world visiting numerous yoga ashrams and retreat centers, studying with such respected yoga teachers as Alan Finger, Bryan Kest, Genny Kapuler, Rod Stryker, Swami Rama, David Swenson, as well as with numerous spiritual masters in the Himalaya Mountains.
+Aaron, author of “Autobiography Of A Naked Yogi” and teacher for the Yoga Teacher Training Immersions at Blue Osa, has been a student of yoga since 1991 and a teacher since 1997.
+He has traveled across the world visiting numerous yoga ashrams and retreat centers, studying with such respected yoga teachers as Alan Finger, Bryan Kest, Genny Kapuler, Rod Stryker, Swami Rama, David Swenson, as well as with numerous spiritual masters in the Himalaya Mountains.
 It was during a retreat in Hawaii that Aaron and his longtime student, Adam, first discussed creating “a community that is yoga-based… and where people can heal their spirits.”
 Aaron wondered: “Can we create a sanctuary where people can come, connect to themselves, reconnect to each other, and then reintegrate through yoga back into their life?”
 Six years later, they purchased property in Costa Rica.
 “Our vision with Blue Osa is that when people are quiet, removed from distractions of everyday life, something magical happens.
 A deep calling starts to surface, to awaken.”
 As Osa’s yoga director and Master Teacher, he believes there are several conditions that human beings need to have in order to find their right paths: “I really want them to be spiritually heated-up.
 When we get heated we can burn away our ego and our ignorance, which is what stops us from remembering who we are.
 Second, I want my students to leave feeling good and restored, this comes from a deep remembrance of who they are.
 Most important—is that they leave feeling a sense of community and fellowship.”
 Aaron feels blessed to be a witness to such transformations at Blue Osa.

 Since the late 1980s, Adam has been a residential interior designer.
 Fortunate enough to have worked with many successful people, he had a latent desire to direct his energy towards spiritual and energetic life.
 When Aaron became Adam’s yoga teacher, the pair began talking about creating a yoga retreat.
 Several years later, while visiting Costa Rica, they stumbled upon a gated waterfront site with a rusted Century 21 sign and yelping dogs.
 With the retreat location found, Blue Osa was born.
 Adam applied three decades of experience into nearly two years of planning with Aaron and another year of construction, employing 48 skilled workers, to build Blue Osa.
 The resulting tropical-style design is based on “local wisdom” using the native woods Teca and Cristobial, passive design elements like sunshades, overhangs, vaulted ceilings and tree shading, and open interior spaces that capture sea breezes.
 Five years later, reflecting on his decision to engage in this venture, Adam affirms: “Blue Osa represents the power of the human spirit and what you can do with your life if you let go.”